Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Conclusion

 The energy resolution obtained from \Nhits is already significantly better than the one of the previous digital pixel prototype \mimosa \cite{deHaas:2017fkf}.
 Using the higher resolution observable \Nclus and without correction for the intrinsic momentum spread of the test beam, we obtain:

 which is very close to results for a state-of-the-art analogue Si-W calorimeter \cite{CALICE:2008kht}.
 With its very good performance, the technology used here certainly qualifies for the pixel layers in the ALICE FoCal detector \cite{Focal-loi}.
-It also demonstrates the strong potential of digital ECAL technology for future applications in high-energy physics.
+While the current analysis with \epical uses only relatively low-energy particles, the performance of \mimosa at higher energies is also reasonably good \cite{deHaas:2017fkf}.
+This has to be confirmed by equivalent measurements with \epical, but together these measurements already demonstrate the potential of digital ECAL technology for future applications in high-energy physics.
+Optimisation of the CMOS sensor design beyond the currently used tracking chip for the application in a calorimeter will most certainly further improve the performance of this technology.

 First exploratory studies of the shape of electromagnetic showers have also been performed.
 Longitudinal and lateral profiles have been obtained from the measurement and agree well with simulations, reproducing the expected global features of the evolution of an electromagnetic shower.
 The small differences observed between data and simulation, as well as further differential studies exploiting the unprecedented detail accessible with the highly granular \epical prototype, including an event-by-event variation of shapes, will be investigated in a future publication.